Here’s discussing the social networking disadvantages and advantages and how to use it effectively to build your personal brand and business.

 You cannot be something you’re not in real life or social media for too long.
 People will see through you sooner or later eventually.

 Social media is not this evil platform filled with fake, selfish people.
 It is simply a reflection of the real world we live in.
-You will bump into all kinds here, which is why you need to have boundaries in place for your wellbeing.
+You will bump into all kinds here, which is why you need to have some boundaries in place for your well-being.

-2. Understand Your Goals For Being On Social Media
+2. List Your Goals For Being On Social Media

 I am always surprised when a couple of my friends who rarely or never post on social media ping me to comment on my latest social updates.

 “But I thought you never log into your accounts?”

 “Of course I do.
 If everyone creates content, who will consume it?

 You need an audience like us to consume your content, right?”